 Albrecht Wolfmeyer, Head of the ProVeg Incubator, said: “We are excited to be developing the market for animal-free food innovations in the Russian-speaking countries, together with the AAFPP.
 The potential impact of this project is enormous, given that the target region has a population of around 240 million people.
 We will bring our experience and know-how to the table, having already built a pioneering food incubator, and look forward to mentoring startup founders and connecting them to partners from Germany and beyond.”

 The ProVeg Incubator is the world’s leading Incubator of plant-based and cultured food startups.
 Since its launch, two years ago, the ProVeg Incubator has supported over 45 startups from all over the world, helping them to raise a collective €30 million and launch more than 100 products.

 The ProVeg Incubator is currently accepting startup applications to join the upcoming edition of its accelerator programme, which will kick off in April 2021.
-Interested founders can apply online at provegincubator.com/apply
+Interested founders can apply online at provegincubator.com/application-form

 To stay up to date with all the latest news about the ProVeg Incubator, follow us @provegincubator on LinkedIn, Twitter, and Instagram.

 - For more information on the ProVeg Incubator, check out www.provegincubator.com

 - For more information on the AAFPP, go to www.aafpp.ru/en

 - For more information on Greenwise, check out www.greenwise.ru